Classics MA (Honours) 2025 entry

 • Renaissance reception of Latin literature

-• The history of the Greek language.
+• The history of the Greek language

 There is a wide choice of other modules available to complement classics and suit your interests.
-Popular choices include classical studies, ancient history, English literature, modern languages, medieval and modern history, philosophy and divinity.
+Popular choices include classical studies, ancient history, art history, English literature, modern languages, medieval and modern history, philosophy and divinity.

 Graduates in Classics from St Andrews can expect to have developed a wide knowledge of Greek and Latin literature and culture and a high level of competence in Greek and Latin language.